k0d/cp210x-cfg/README.md

 Newer chips like the CP2102n can be reprogrammed indefinitely.

-# CAUTION 2
+#### Experimental features

-The -I flag modifies an register documented by Silabs as "read-only".
+The -I flag modifies an register documented by Silabs as "non user-modifiable".
 While it's been proved to work properly in my case, make sure to ensure its' proper functionality before using it in production.

 ## Examples
-####Showing the built-in help message (may differ from below)
+#### Showing the built-in help message (may differ from below)
 ```
 $ ./cp210x-cfg -h
 Syntax: